-Calibration of traffic speed deflectometer (TSD) data This project facilitates analysis of TSD data through calibrating readings across the network.
-TMR has surveyed a large part of its sealed network using the TSD and is seeking an effective way to utilise the collected data.
+Calibration of Traffic Speed Deflectometer (TSD) data This project facilitates analysis of TSD data through calibrating readings across the network.
+TMR has surveyed a large part of its sealed network using TSD and is seeking an effective way to utilise the collected data.
 The aim of the project is to demonstrate how the collected TSD data can benefit TMR's existing asset management practices.
-The project identified a suitable method for TMR to convert the TSD data to pavement strength indices which could be collected by conventional devices such as the FWD and deflectograph.
+The project identified a suitable method for TMR to convert the TSD data to pavement strength indices which could be collected by conventional devices such as FWD and deflectograph.
 Two case studies, demonstrated that the converted TSD data can be smoothly incorporated in both simple and complex asset management tasks to help make more accurate and reliable network management decisions.
 Scanning and scoping technologies that evaluate the remaining service life of spray seals using advanced bitumen testing technologies Large parts of TMR's road network are sealed with sprayed seal.
 Seals are sometimes required to last 30% longer than their design life, with uncertainty over the real risk of failure.
 This project is aimed at exploring the potential of measuring bitumen properties relevant to aging and performance during its service life with non-destructive methods, looking beyond the techniques currently used.
 The study identified a number of issues related to current sprayed seal condition assessment methods.
 The study also revealed that there is huge potential in enhancing current practice in assessing remaining life of the sprayed seal network through examining bitumen's chemical components.
-It was recommended that TMR cooperate with the transport industry, other road agencies and international partners who face similar issues to identify a prospective tool.
-It also recommended that a sampling and testing program is immediately adopted to allow TMR to assess and manage the risk of failure for its sprayed seal network.
+It is recommended that TMR cooperates with the transport industry, other road agencies and international partners who face similar issues to identify a prospective tool.
+It is also recommended a sampling and testing program is immediately adopted to allow TMR to assess and manage the risk of failure for its sprayed seal network.
 This will allow enhanced network management practices, significantly reducing the risk of failure and enable asset managers to make rational decisions on reseal intervals.
-Structures The structures program comprises four projects representing around 20% of the NACOE investment in 2014-15.
-Two of these projects have focused on measurement and analysis of the actual in-service performance of bridges in Queensland under vehicle loading.
+Structures The Structures Program comprises four projects representing around 20% of the NACOE program investment in 2014-15.
+Two of these projects have focussed on measurement and analysis of the actual in-service performance of bridges in Queensland under vehicle loading.
 Additionally, two projects have reviewed the current procedures behind health monitoring and asset and risk management of bridges in Queensland.
-The structures program will seek to deliver benefits to the network in a number of ways, including: - improving bridge monitoring and management through the use of advanced systems and by adopting world's best practice in asset and risk management - analysis of vehicle interactions on load-limited and critical bridges to gain a better understanding of the capacity and performance of these structures - destructive testing of a decommissioned bridge to evaluate performance under ultimate loading - development of staff capacity in the use of advanced assessment technologies and instrumentation of structures.
+The structures program comprises four projects representing around 20% of the NACOE program investment in 2014-15.
+The structures program will seek to deliver benefits to the network in a number of ways, including: - Improving bridge monitoring and management through the use of advanced systems and by adopting world's best practice in asset and risk management - Analysis of vehicle interactions on load-limited and critical bridges to gain a better understanding of the capacity and performance of these structures - Destructive testing of a decommissioned bridge to evaluate performance under ultimate loading - Development of staff capacity in the use of advanced assessment technologies and instrumentation of structures

-Structures - TMR invests heavily in load restricted bridges but would like greater clarity on dynamic loading of these structures - Unique testing to date has shown that vehicle and suspension type influences overall structural response - Better understanding means reduced risk and potential savings of \$20 million on replacement and strengthening costs
+Structures - TMR invest heavily in load restricted bridges but would like greater clarity on dynamic loading of these structures - Unique testing to date has shown that vehicle and suspension type influences overall structural response - Better understanding means reduced risk and potential savings of \$20 million on replacement and strengthening costs